UPDATED: Feb 5, 2020

 If you rack up 12 points, your license will be suspended.

 Now, let’s explore some of the major laws that can affect your driving record and the safety of everyone on the road.

 Fault vs. No-Fault

 As we mentioned above, Michigan is a “no-fault” state.
 It’s also the only no-fault state where PIP injury benefits are unlimited, but that will change in July 2020 when the new insurance reform laws go into effect, which will also make lower PIP limit choices available.

-Under the new law, drivers will be able to sue for excess medical benefits rather than for specific circumstances which limit lawsuits.
+Under the new law, drivers will be able to sue for excess medical benefits rather than for specific circumstances that limit lawsuits.

 Seat Belt and Car Seat Laws

 Michigan law requires drivers and passengers over age 16 to wear a seat belt or face fines starting at $25 for failure to do so.

 These are the state’s child restraint laws, which apply to those 15 and under: